aberaitius/CodeCraft/SolidPrinciples/SolidPrinciples101.md

 ### Interface Segregation Principle (ISP)
 📌 **Definition:** Clients should not be forced to depend on interfaces they do not use.
-- **Simple Explanation:** A smartphone user shouldn’t need to understand space technology to make a call.
-Similarly, a class should know only the methods it uses.
+- **Simple Explanation:** Imagine you bought a Swiss Army knife that comes packed with tools: a knife, screwdriver, corkscrew, and more.
+But if you only need a simple knife, carrying around the extra weight of unused tools can be cumbersome and unnecessary.
+Similarly, in programming, classes should not be burdened with methods they don't use.
+They should implement only those interfaces that are necessary for their purpose.

 ### Dependency Inversion Principle (DIP)
 📌 **Definition:** High-level modules should not depend on low-level modules.
 Both should depend on abstractions.